IBE160/SG-Pre-terminal/docs/PRD.md

 ### Functional Requirements

-- **FR001:** Users must be able to register for a new account and log in securely.
+*   **FR001:** Users must be able to register for a new account.
+*   **FR002:** Users must be able to log in and log out of their account.
+*   **FR003:** The system must allow users to create, read, update, and delete income and expense entries.
-- **FR002:** Users can create, edit, and delete custom categories for income and expenses.
+*   **FR004:** The system must allow users to create, read, update, and delete custom categories for income and expenses.
-- **FR003:** Users can add, edit, and delete income entries, assigning them to a category.
-- **FR004:** Users can add, edit, and delete expense entries, assigning them to a category.
-- **FR005:** The system shall automatically calculate and display the current financial status (e.g., total income, total expenses, balance).
+*   **FR005:** The system must automatically calculate and display the user's current financial status (e.g., total income, total expenses, net balance).
-- **FR006:** The system shall display a simple visual representation of income vs. expenses, such as a bar or pie chart.
+*   **FR006:** The system must provide a visual representation of income and expenses using simple graphs (e.g., bar or pie charts).
-- **FR007:** Users can export their current budget data to a CSV or Excel file.
+*   **FR007:** Users must be able to export their budget data to a CSV or Excel file.
+*   **FR008:** The application must provide a full-featured view on desktop browsers.

 ### Non-Functional Requirements

-- **NFR001:** The application must be accessible and fully functional on modern desktop web browsers.
+*   **NFR001:** The application must be intuitive and easy to use for non-technical users.
-- **NFR002:** User authentication and data storage must be secure, utilizing Supabase's built-in security features.
+*   **NFR002:** The application must provide a secure environment for user's financial data.
-- **NFR003:** The user interface shall be intuitive and require minimal instruction for a non-technical user.
+*   **NFR003:** The application should be responsive and performant, with minimal loading times for core features.
-- **NFR004:** The application will initially be designed for desktop-first use; a simplified mobile view is not part of the MVP.

 ---

 ## User Journeys

-**Primary User Journey: First-Time Budget Setup**
+**User Journey: Adding a New Expense**

-1.  **Registration:** A new user, Alex, navigates to the Excelence homepage and signs up for an account using their email and a password.
+1.  **Login:** The user navigates to the application and logs in with their credentials.
-2.  **Login:** Alex logs in and is greeted by a clean, empty dashboard.
-3.  **Category Creation:** Alex navigates to the 'Categories' section and creates several income categories (e.g., "Salary," "Freelance") and expense categories (e.g., "Rent," "Groceries," "Transport").
-4.  **Data Entry:** Alex adds their monthly salary under the "Salary" category and then adds several expenses for the month, such as rent and groceries.
-5.  **Dashboard Review:** Alex returns to the dashboard and sees the summary calculations and a simple graph that visually represents their income and expenses for the month.
-6.  **Export:** Satisfied with the overview, Alex uses the export feature to download a CSV file of their budget for their records.
+2.  **Dashboard View:** The user is presented with their main dashboard, showing a summary of their current financial status, including a graph.
+3.  **Initiate Action:** The user clicks on an "Add Expense" button or drags an expense icon to a designated area.
+4.  **Enter Details:** A form or modal appears, prompting the user to enter the expense amount, select a category, add an optional description, and confirm the date.
+5.  **Confirm and Save:** The user submits the form.
+6.  **Visual Feedback:** The system provides immediate visual feedback, such as an animation, confirming the expense has been added.
+7.  **Dashboard Update:** The dashboard automatically updates to reflect the new expense.
+The graph and financial summary figures are refreshed in real-time.

 ---

+## UX and UI Vision

-## UX Design Principles
+### UX Principles

-- **Simplicity First:** Prioritize a clean, uncluttered interface that avoids the complexity of traditional spreadsheets.
-Every feature should be intuitive and easy to find.
+*   **Simplicity First:** The interface should be clean, uncluttered, and intuitive, avoiding financial jargon.
-- **Engagement Through Interaction:** Use animations, visual feedback, and interactive elements (like drag-and-drop) to make the budgeting process engaging and enjoyable.
+*   **Engaging and Fun:** Use animations and icons to make the budgeting process enjoyable.
+Gamification elements should be optional for the user.
-- **Visual Clarity:** Present financial data in a way that is easy to understand at a glance.
-Graphs and visual cues should empower users, not overwhelm them.
-- **Gamification for Motivation:** Incorporate optional game-like elements, such as goals and achievements, to encourage consistent user engagement and positive financial habits.
+*   **Clear and Immediate Feedback:** Users should always understand the result of their actions through clear visual cues.

+### Platform & Screens

+*   **Target Platform:** Desktop web browser (primary for MVP).
+*   **Core Screens:**
+    *   Login/Registration Page
+    *   Main Dashboard (with graph and financial summary)
+    *   Transaction Entry/Edit Form (for income and expenses)
+    *   Category Management Page

+### Design Constraints

+*   No existing design system to adhere to, allowing for creative freedom.
+*   The UI should be responsive enough to function on various desktop screen sizes.

 ---

-## User Interface Design Goals

-- A central dashboard that provides an immediate, high-level overview of the user's financial status.
-- An intuitive and streamlined process for adding and categorizing income and expenses.
-- Simple, aesthetically pleasing, and easy-to-read charts for data visualization.
-- A consistent and predictable navigation structure throughout the application.

----

 ## Epic List

-- **Epic 1: Foundation & User Authentication**
+*   **Epic 1: Project Foundation & Core Budgeting**
-  - Goal: Set up the core technical infrastructure, including the database, backend API, and frontend application, and implement secure user registration and login.
-  - Estimated Stories: 5-7
-- **Epic 2: Core Budgeting Functionality**
-  - Goal: Implement the primary features for managing a budget, including creating categories, tracking income and expenses, and viewing a summary dashboard with calculations and graphs.
-  - Estimated Stories: 6-8
-- **Epic 3: Data Export & Gamification MVP**
-  - Goal: Allow users to export their budget data and introduce the initial gamification elements, such as a "Game Mode" toggle and achievement pop-ups for reaching financial goals.
-  - Estimated Stories: 4-6
+    *   **Goal:** Establish the project's technical foundation, implement user authentication, and deliver the core functionalities for tracking income, expenses, and categories.
+    *   **Estimated Story Count:** 8-12

+*   **Epic 2: Dashboard, Visualizations, and Data Export**
+    *   **Goal:** Develop the main dashboard, integrate charting libraries for visual representation of financial data, and implement the data export feature.
+    *   **Estimated Story Count:** 5-8

+*   **Epic 3 (Optional): Gamification and Enhanced User Experience**
+    *   **Goal:** Implement the optional "Game Mode," including features like drag-and-drop, animations, and progress tracking.
+    *   **Estimated Story Count:** 4-6

 > **Note:** Detailed epic breakdown with full story specifications is available in [epics.md](./epics.md)